lemlac/mulem/docs/reference.md

 #### `undefined`

 This marks that something should not be used.
 If the compiler detects that a code is using an `undefined` somewhere, it throws an error. `undefined` itself is a special keyword and not a variable.
 It's a way to tell the compiler that this should not be used because it would lead to undefined behavior.
+The compiler will perform definite‑assignment analysis for `out` and `undefined` and reject any path where a use might see `undefined`.

 ```
 unsetVariable: mu Int = undefined